Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Simulation Results

 In this section, we evaluate the performance of the quantization scheme of Section~\ref{section_proposed_quantized_feedback} with RVQ codebooks.
 The performance metric is the sum rate evaluated through Monte-Carlo simulations.
 The sum rate achievable over the MIMO IC using interference alignment precoders under the assumption that the input signals are Gaussian can be written as

 A $3$-user IC with $M=N=2$ antennas per node and $d=1$ data stream for each transmitter is considered.
 Entries of the channel matrices are generated according to $\mathcal{CN}(0,1)$ and the performance results are averaged over the channel realizations.
-Our proposed method is compared to the normalized-channel quantization method from Section~\ref{quantized_naive_feedback}, where the interfering channel matrices toward a receiver are independently vectorized and quantized based on the idea of composite Grassmann manifold and finally the indices of the quantized vectors are fed back to the transmitters (denoted by ``NCQ'' in the figures).
+The method proposed in Section~\ref{section_proposed_quantized_feedback} is compared to the INM quantization method from Section~\ref{section_feedbackdimension}.

 For the proposed method, the codebook entries are independent $(K-1)M \times N$ random truncated unitary matrices generated from the Haar distribution.
-For the normalized-channel quantization method, random unit norm vectors are used in the codebook construction.
-Figure \ref{fig:sinr} shows the achievable sum rate versus transmit SNR for $N_f=5$ and 10 feedback bits when the precoders are designed based on the quantized feedback.
-Clearly the proposed scheme outperforms normalized-channel quantization for the same number of feedback bits.
+For the INM method, random unit norm vectors are used in the codebook construction.
+Figure \ref{fig:sinr} shows the achievable sum rate versus transmit SNR for $B_{\rm G}=5$ and 10 feedback bits when the precoders are designed based on the quantized feedback.
+Clearly the proposed scheme outperforms INM quantization for the same number of feedback bits.
 It can be also seen that for a fixed number of feedback bits, the sum-rate saturates at high SNR, while it grows unbounded (with the slope equal to the DoF) for the perfect CSI case.\\

 The sum rate in \eqref{E11} is achievable when optimum receivers (not including the projection filters ${\bf G}_i^{\rm H}$) are used at the receivers.
 Since the achievable scheme in Section~\ref{sec:LF} is using the projection filters ${\bf G}_i^{\rm H}$, we evaluated the performance achieved by this scheme, defined as